The Day I Was Proposed To (Thank You Ken Soh :) )

-Some of you have expressed interest in knowing how I was proposed to, so here I am sharing the story.
-For those who don’t know, I an engaged as of June 25.
-Announcement here: I’m Engaged
+Some of you have expressed interest in knowing how I was proposed to, so here I am sharing the story. 🙂 For those who don’t know, I am engaged as of June 25 (2013). 🙂 Announcement here: I’m Engaged 🙂

 Already Saw the Proposal Coming